Pazhampillichal: Income and livelihood

-The mainstay income of this migratory village is from agriculture only that around 94% of families depend on agriculture for their income and livelihood.
+The mainstay income of this migratory village is from agriculture.
+Around 94% of families depend on agriculture for their income and livelihood.
 There is no other income generation option in this village like enterprises of high levels or micro-cottage industries etc. Though forests are nearby, no NTFP collection or such activities among the villagers.

-And the remaining 6% of families depend on agro-labour works.
-Since many of the agriculture-investment families are of marginal farming cultivators, they go for cutting and loading of paper-raw material "Eeta" in the forest in order to supplement the shrinkages of income and livelihood.
-Some times this appendage source, available occasionally converts major support to the families.
+The remaining 6% of families depend on agro-labour works.
+Since many of the agriculture-investment families are of marginal farming cultivators, they go for cutting and loading of paper-raw material "Eeta" in the forest in order to supplement their income.

-And there is active participation and implementation of the central Government Scheme facilitated by State Government under 100 days guarantee Pattern; MNREGS (Mahatma Gandhi National Rural Employment Guarantee Scheme) in Malayalam equivalent "Thozhilurappu Padhathi".
+There is active participation and implementation of the central Government Scheme facilitated by State Government under 100 days guarantee pattern; Mahatma Gandhi National Rural Employment Guarantee Scheme in Malayalam equivalent "Thozhilurappu Padhathi".
 Out of the total population 94% people have such job cards in this village.

 Languages

 Malayalam, the popular and official governing vernacular language of Kerala is the etymological dialect of the people of Pazhampillichal.
-There are youngsters who use English and Hindi too.
+Some use English and Hindi as well.

-Few Significant People and Influential Families: